 This plugin is almost a secret.
 Only 900 installs.
 It’s used for hardcore performance optimization.
 It allows us to switch off (dequeue) Font Awesome.
 Of course, it’s used for dequeuing other scripts, too.
 But we’re just using it for our Font Awesome experiment.

-Font Awesome is a font and icon toolkit released 4 years ago.
+Font Awesome is a font and icon toolkit released in 2012.
 And quickly became a crutch for theme authors to create “cheap art.”
 Twenty percent of websites with third-party fonts use Font Awesome.
-We find it on half of new theme releases.
+We find it on half of the new theme releases.
 It ranks second place after Google Fonts.
-We hate it because it uses 70 to 80k of page weight globally.
+We hate it because the lightest version uses 70 to 80k of page weight globally.
 And it has no websafe system font fallback like when using a CSS font stack.
 That means if we disable it, the site may look broken.
 Not always.
 Just especially mobile pages.

 Frequently, Font Awesome loads on every single page whether there are any icons used or not.
 That’s bad for mobile bandwidth usage.
 Font Awesome may be loaded in parallel with other page assets.
 That makes the drag invisible to users.
 So why do we even care?
 Requested font data is still transferred on each page.
 And that costs someone time and money.

 The inclusion of Font Awesome is a solid indicator of a slow theme.
-Authors who care about speed don’t include it.
+Authors who care about speed don’t include it (Tiny Hestia, Astra, GeneratePress, and Twenty-seventeen default theme are good examples).
 They let the site owner decide to install it with a plugin if needed.
 Like Better Font Awesome plugin.